 IDL operates under the direction of the Land Board and is the administrative arm of the Idaho Oil and Gas Conservation Commission.
 IDL is led by a director who is employed by and is directed by the Land Board.
-The director's staff includes two deputy directors, a division administrator for Forestry and Fire

-(currently serves as State Forester), a division administrator for Trust Land Management, a division administrator for Minerals, Navigable Waters, and Oil & Gas, a division administrator for Operations, and General Counsel-collectively, the executive staff.
+The director's staff includes a deputy director, a division administrator for Forestry and Fire (currently serves as State Forester), a division administrator for Trust Land Management, a division administrator for Minerals, Navigable Waters, and Oil & Gas, a division administrator for Operations, a division administrator for Business Services, and a policy and communications chief-collectively, the executive staff.
 Each of the positions identified above supervises various professional, technical, and administrative support staff.